mui/mui-x/docs/data/charts/getting-started/getting-started.md

 {{"demo": "Combining.js"}}

+### Positions

+Charts are composed of two main area.
+The SVG defined by its `width` and `height` delimits the available space.

+In this SVG we define a "drawing area" which contains the data representation.
+For example, the lines, bars, area, ...
+It's defined thanks to the object `margin = {top, bottom, left, right}` defining the margin between the SVG and the drawing area.

+The space left by margins can be used to display axes, legend, title, or any other additional information.

+For more information about those position configuration, visit the [styling page](/x/react-charts/styling/#styling).

 ## Axis management

 MUI X Charts have a flexible approach to axis management, supporting multiple-axis charts with any combination of scales and ranges.